matheus23/elm-tailwind-modules/README.md

 ```

 ### Create a `tailwind.config.js` file and turn off unsupported options
-As of now, you won't end up with an Elm file that will compile unless you turn off CSS Grid and Transition support.
+As of now, you won't end up with an Elm file that will compile unless you turn off Transition support.

 ```js
 module.exports = {